imranmukhtar6/Pro-Tips-for-Ethereum-Wallet-Management/tails-os/installing-tails-os.md

 4. Follow the installation instructions for your OS (I recommend the torrent link).
 5. Restart your machine and boot into the Tails USB.

 Note: While unlikely, you should verify your Tails OS ISO image.
 Follow the tails verification steps on a linux machine.
-Here's the link to the steps - https://tails.boum.org/install/expert/usb/index.en.html
+Here's the link to the steps: https://tails.boum.org/install/expert/usb/index.en.html